Wyatt-Zhu/Wyatt-Zhu.github.io/index.md

 - Tools: **ZEMAX**, **SolidWorks**, **Proteus**, **Origin**, **LaTeX**, **Markdown**

 # Hobby
-Music (Mostly Canton-pop), Movie (Writing some simple reivews), Badminton, Travelling \
+Music (Mostly Canton-pop), Movie (Writing some simple reviews), Badminton, Travelling \
 Begin to travel by myself since 15 (2016) and have been to Shanghai, Zhejiang (Wuzhen Town, Hangzhou, Zhoushan), Changsha, Qingdao, Chongqing, Chinwangtao.
 Planning to go to Hongkong and Tibet.\
 Personal Blog: [42x24](https://42x24.fun) (the same name as the wechat public account)